 Welcome back to the Met Gala, Troye Sivan.
-The last time we saw the singer on the famed steps was in 2018 when the artist wore a red Valentino suit for “Heavenly Bodies: Fashion & The Catholic Imagination”.
+The last time we saw the singer on the famed steps was in 2018 when the artist wore a red Valentino suit for ‘Heavenly Bodies: Fashion & The Catholic Imagination’.
 Surely, we thought it’d be impossible to top such a magnificent ensemble.
-For 2021 however, Sivan turned heads in a floor-grazing slip dress and platform boots.
+For 2021 however, Sivan turned heads in a floor-grazing slip dress, platform boots and a diamond Cartier necklace.

-“When I think of America, especially New York, I think of chic, I think of black and white, I think of Robert Mapplethorpe and I think of leather,” Sivan told Keke Palmer.
+“When I think of America, especially New York, I think of chic, I think of black and white, I think of Robert Mapplethorpe and I think of leather,” Sivan told Vogue’s reporter for the evening Keke Palmer.
 “Leather is so American.”

 The “My!
 My!
 My!” pop star made his red carpet return just overnight when he walked the VMAs red carpet in a cropped Fendi suit.
 Following the recent release of his first solo single of 2021, “Angel Baby”, we expect to see a lot more of Sivan (and in amazing style) in the months to come.